nNoidea/eatingAnimationConfigGenerator/README.md

-This script is to automate mod creation for: https://modrinth.com/mod/eating-animation
+This script is to automate config file creation for a Minecraft mod: https://modrinth.com/mod/eating-animation

 Place your 3 sprites in the following locations: